Transparency-Information-Language/tilt-graph-analyis/README.md

 docker compose up
 ```

-Afterwards you can also access the instance through [neo4j Desktop](https://neo4j.com/download/).
+Afterwards, you can also access the instance through [neo4j Desktop](https://neo4j.com/download/).

 ## Content